Returning to our Mission

 We have a unique opportunity to acquire the first Presidents Conference Committee (PCC) streetcar to arrive on the West Coast.
 PCCs were the last streetcars built in the United States prior to the Light Rail Vehicle (LRV) era.
 San Diego Electric Railway PCC #502 has been offered to the museum.
 We need your help to acquire and preserve this historic streetcar where it will join our fleet of historic equipment.

-When visiting the museum, you can expect:
+When the museum does open up, you can expect:

--the museum adheres to California and Solano County guidelines for facility safety.
+- the museum adheres to California and Solano County guidelines for facility safety.

--enhanced cleaning and sanitation of our visitors center and operating rail cars
+- enhanced cleaning and sanitation of our visitors center and operating rail cars.

--all staff will be wearing masks, for protection of the public and staff, including our valuable volunteers.
+- all staff will be wearing masks, for protection of the public and staff, including our valuable volunteers.